-All bus conduct referrals written by the driver shall be submitted to the Lead Bus Driver; a copy will be sent to the Principal.
+All bus conduct referrals written by the driver shall be submitted to the Principal.
 The Principal will render consequences appropriate to the infraction.
 Consequences issued by the Principal are generally in accordance with the consequences chart below but are subject to the decision of the Principal and may be depended upon the situation, circumstances, and/or the student.
 After rendering appropriate consequences, the Principal will inform the parent/guardian of the report and consequences administered to the student.
-A copy of the Incident Report, including the Principal's comments and/or actions will be returned to the Lead Bus Driver.
-The Lead Bus Driver will inform the driver of the disciplinary action taken.
+A copy of the Incident Report, including the Principal's comments and/or actions will be returned to the bus driver.
+The bus driver will be informed of the disciplinary action taken.